Wisdom tooth extraction costs – Fee estimates for third molar removal

 D) Simple wisdom tooth extraction (non-surgical).4

-In those cases where the patient opts for the administration of some type of analgesia / sedation during their wisdom tooth extraction process, here are some estimates of the additional costs involved.
+In those cases where the patient opts for the administration of some type of sedation Conscious sedation options. during their extraction process, additional costs will be involved.

 Administration of nitrous oxide (laughing gas).

 You should not have to pay any additional fee for your dentist to “numb up” your tooth using a local anesthetic (“Novocaine”).
 This should already be included in the price of the tooth’s extraction.
 The items above refer to additional medications that may be opted for, primarily as a means of patient management and/or helping the patient to better cope with the extraction process.